Alinamgz/ucode_IoT_display/README.md

 # &ensp;Blinking
-<b> &ensp; Blinking</b> is an app that will turn a built-in LED on/off at random intervals for a random time from 1 to 10 seconds.
+<b> &ensp; Display</b> is an app that will turn a built-in LED on/off at random intervals for a random time from 1 to 10 seconds, check if LED is on\off and write this information to LED display via SPI and to terminal via UART

 ## &ensp; Big idea
-&ensp; To get aquainted with equipment and work environment, we're gonna use during this cursus
+&ensp; To get aquainted with Visual display of information.

 ## &ensp; How to run this project?